RashedRifat/CAT-scan-covid-19-predictions/README.md

-# Covid-19 Detection with Pruned CNN and TensorFlow Lite
+# Covid-19 Detection with Tuned CNN and TensorFlow Lite

 Predicting the presence of COVID-19 from CAT Scans.
 Completed as a part of NYU's Advanced Machine Learning Course.